2014–15 NCAA Division I men's basketball season: Conference membership changes

 This was also the final season for Texas–Pan American (UTPA) under that name.
 At the start of the 2015–16 school year, UTPA merged with the University of Texas at Brownsville to form the new University of Texas Rio Grande Valley (UTRGV).
 UTPA's athletic program and WAC membership were inherited by UTRGV.

 It was also the final season for Northern Kentucky in the Atlantic Sun Conference (A-Sun) and the final season for NJIT as an independent.
 On May 11, 2015, it was announced that Northern Kentucky would join the Horizon League effective July 1.
-The A-Sun soon filled the place left by Northern Kentucky, announcing on June 12 that NJIT would become a member effective on July 1.
+The A-Sun soon filled the place left by Northern Kentucky, announcing on June 12 that NJIT would become a member effective July 1.

 Season outlook

 Pre-season polls

 The top 25 from the AP Poll and USA Today Coaches Poll.